scrabbletank/farhome-rules/monstermanual.md

 ___
 ***Monstrous Resistance.*** This creature has Resistance 1 to Fire and Cold damage.

-***Burrow.*** This creature can burrow through the snow as part of its movement, becoming un-targetable.
-It cannot burrow or un-burrow during the same turn.
+***Burrow.*** This creature can burrow through the snow as part of its movement, becoming untargetable.
+It cannot burrow or unburrow during the same turn.

 **Actions**